In this article

 n8n hits different:

-- Unlimited executions: No counting tasks or worrying about overages
+- Unlimited executions: No task counters

 - Visual workflow builder: See exactly what’s happening at each step